 After the tsunami hit Southeast Asia, I got several calls from charities asking for donations on behalf of victims.
 I gave $100 but I never received a confirmation or a thank-you letter—do you think I got ripped off?

-Non-profit and charitable organizations are required to file Form 990s each year with the Internal Revenue Service.
-These forms show how the organization is spending its money.
+Non-profit and charitable organizations are required to file a Form 990 each year with the Internal Revenue Service.
+This form shows how the organization is spending its money.
 The public can access the filings on the GuideStar website (www.guidestar.org).

 I live on a limited income.
 How can I find legitimate work-at-home opportunities?

 If you are interested in earning extra income, approach local senior organizations and companies for information about available positions and job training programs.
 While some companies shy away from hiring retirees, others make a point of hiring seniors because of their experience and scheduling flexibility.
 Don’t fall for offers to work at home stuffing envelopes or doing other simple tasks—they are scams.
 If you respond, you’ll be asked to pay in advance for supplies or “training materials.”
 These offers are completely bogus.
 You will never make any money from a work-at-home scheme.